Rabbits are brilliant and enjoy learning new things.

 Rabbits often back up so far in their litter box that the urine goes over the edge.
 Again, a covered litter box can solve this problem.
 Other methods would be to get a dish-pan or other type of tub with much higher sides or to get ‘urine guard’ to place around the back of the cage, to keep the litter from spraying outside.

 What to do if your rabbit insists on using another spot?
 Compromise.
 If your rabbit continually urinates in a spot where there is no litter box, put their box where they will use it, even if it means rearranging their cage or moving an item of furniture.
-It is much easier to oblige than to try to work against a determined rabbit!
+It is much easier to oblige than to work against a determined rabbit!

 What are the most common rabbit training mistakes when litter box training?